itsjeanem/Guess-the-number/README.md

 # Guess the number

-The goal is to find the exact number, between 1 and 100.
-You have 5 tries!
+The aim of this little game is to find the mystery number between 1 and 100 in 5 tries.

 ## Demo